 Suffering from a past abortion?
 You’re not alone.
 Connect with local support and resources and explore other women’s and men’s experiences.
 Begin your healing journey and experience God’s mercy.

-Join our day-long “Entering Canaan” Day of Prayer and Healing Retreat for Women, hosted by Project Rachel, a ministry of Catholic Charities Diocese of Toledo, Saturday, January 27, 2018.
-A Project Rachel Healing Retreat for Men will be held Saturday, February 10, 2018.
+Join our day-long “Entering Canaan” Day of Prayer and Healing Retreat for Men hosted by Project Rachel, a ministry of Catholic Charities Diocese of Toledo, Saturday, February 10, 2018.

 For more information and confidential reservations, please call 1-888-456-HOPE or 419-260-5811.
 Or email firstname.lastname@example.org.
 Cost of retreat is $25.